AIAScience/mflux-ai-tutorials/time-series-anomaly_detection/content.md

 ```

 We define a wrapper class around the Facebook Prophet model.
 It has a custom
-predict method which first performs forecast and afterwards labels the
+predict method which first performs forecast using our trained model and afterwards labels the
 data points using the uncertainty intervals.

 ```python